Neilgibson26/Nessus-Metasploitable2-Assessment/VULNERABILITIES.md

 - **Affected Port**: 80/443
 - **Description**: This plugin checks expiry dates of certificates associated with SSL- enabled services on the target and reports whether any have already expired.
 Expired SSL certificates cannot be verified
 - **Suggested Fix**:
-  - Purchase or generate a new SSL certificate to replace the existing one.
+  - Obtain and install a valid SSL certificate to replace the existing one.

 </details>
 <details>